-At first glance this passage seems to hint at a wide variety of research activity.
-But how much of this research has been carried out by Chomsky?
-He was asked about his most important contributions.
-He has undoubtedly talked a lot about language as biological object but he has never done any research in biology and certainly has made no contribution to work on, say, bacteria.
+During his career Chomsky has undoubtedly talked a lot about language as biological object but he has never done any research in biology and certainly has made no contribution to work on, say, bacteria.
 Further, it is misleading to imply that Chomsky has contributed to theories that could be tested by natural scientists: "... in four decades [Chomsky] has not specified a single physical property of any linguistic object" (Postal, 2009, p.
 113, original emphasis).
 The language centers in the brain (Broca area, Wernicke area, etc.) and genes (FOXP2) involved in language processing were discovered prior to or independently of Chomsky's work.
 Furthermore, what could possibly be Chomsky's intellectual contribution to the idea that: "there's also no reason to assume that the genetic endowment is just the result of various different things that happen to have happened in evolutionary history".
 He attributes this 'insight' (that there must be further factors involved) to Turing; so whatever its value, it is not Chomsky's contribution.
 Remaining as genuinely Chomskyan contributions are some unspecified talk in Aspects that never got spelled out and the refutation of Skinnerian behaviourism.
 These contributions date back more than 45 years and are best described as contributions to psychology.
 This leaves Chomsky, by his own account, without any important specifically linguistic contribution.
 Even more startling than this admission is McGilvray's reaction.
-Far from expressing surprise about the absence of any identifiable contributions he suggests Chomsky's work led to "pretty radical progress [because] we're actually at the stage now where we can begin to ask for language the old question, "Why are things the way they are?"
+He does not remind Chomsky that the reader would benefit from a detailed account of the contributions that Chomsky has made in the 1950s, which resulted in a new-orientation of linguistics.
+Instead, he suggests vaguely Chomsky's work led to "pretty radical progress [because] we're actually at the stage now where we can begin to ask for language the old question, "Why are things the way they are?"
 (McGilvray, p.
 77, emphasis added).
 Celebrating the arrival at a stage where we can begin to ask an old question, as radical progress, would be unusual under any circumstances.
 But, Chomsky already had announced that we were in a position to formulate precise fundamental questions in the first edition of Cartesian Linguistics: